julioreis-dev/hotel_repo/README.md

+<h1>Cancun Hotel</h1>

-This application is designed to check the availability of hotel rooms in Cancun.
+### This application is designed to check the availability of hotel rooms in Cancun.
 Guests can also reserve a room of their preferred date, change booking details, and explore the website for some policies.

-The application to address all the requirements given to in the test.
+### The application to address all the requirements given to in the test.

-In order to access the whole website, the user has to do the following steps:
+### In order to access the whole website, the user has to do the following steps:

+## Tutorial:

 1. Sign-up
 Fill in the form by typing a username, password, and email (optional).